Constitution of Tasmania: Amendment

 Almost the entire Constitution Act is unentrenched, meaning the Tasmanian Parliament may amend it with a simple majority of both houses.
 The sole exception is section 41A which prevents the Tasmanian Parliament from amending section 23, to extend or reduce the term of Parliament without a 2/3rds majority in either house.
-However this section is not doubly entrenched in order to be effective, thus the Parliament could repeal section 41A with a simple majority to get around the 2/3rds majority requirement in order to amend section 23.
+However this section is not doubly entrenched, which is required for it to be effective.
+So the Parliament could repeal section 41A with a simple majority, to get around the 2/3rds majority requirement for amending section 23.